Master of Science in Nursing / Adult-Gerontology Primary Care Nurse Practitioner, Online

 2. Current and unencumbered license to practice as a registered nurse in at least one legal jurisdiction in the United States and its territories.

-4. A preferred cumulative grade point average (GPA) of 3.0 or higher on a 4.0 scale.
+3. A cumulative grade point average (GPA) of 3.0 or higher on a 4.0 scale.

 *Subject to change

-The clinical phase begins in the Winter Quarter of the second year of the program.
-This phase of the program provides students with the necessary hands-on experience to develop the knowledge, skills, and attitude essential to the practice of the Adult-Gerontology Primary Care Nurse Practitioner in a variety of practice settings.
+• Three quarters of practicum experience (640 practicum hours) providing students with hands-on experience to develop the knowledge, skills, and attitude essential to the practice of the Adult-Gerontology Primary Care Nurse Practitioner in a variety of practice settings.

 M.S.N. graduates are required to demonstrate specific foundational and concentration-related competencies.
-The didactic curriculum and applied practicum experiences allow each student to demonstrate attainment of the nine M.S.N.
-Essentials.
+The didactic curriculum and applied practicum experiences allow each student to demonstrate attainment of the .

 According to the U.S. Census Bureau, the geriatric population is expected to outnumber children by the year 2035.